jessicaranft/explorer-Stage06-GitFav/README.md

 The app gets the data from Github API, and save it on the browser's Local Storage.

-The languages used where HTML5, CSS3, and JavaScript.
+The languages used were HTML5, CSS3, and JavaScript.

 The purpose of the challege was to work with: